olasson/Term3-P2-CarND-Capstone/README.md

 This is my final project submission for the Udacity Self-Driving Car Engineer Nanodegree.
 The project entails waypoint tracking, vehicle control and traffic light classification.
 The code will be tested on a simulator, as well as on a real world car by Udacity.

 I have worked on this project alone, due to practical reasons.
+Please se the "System Overview" section at the bottom of this README for an overview of the project.

 **Members:**
 Full Name | E-mail|Student